CarterEVERYTHING-Codes/ClassVote/README.md

 *   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).
 *   Informational tooltips for admin controls.
 *   **Participant Count Display:** Shows the current number of participants in the session.
-*   Global header with Login/Logout (to `/auth` page), Feedback link, Dashboard link (for logged-in users), My Results link (for logged-in users), and theme toggle.
+*   Global header with Login/Logout (to `/auth` page), Feedback link, Results link (for logged-in users), and theme toggle.
-*   **Admin Dashboard (`/dashboard`):** Logged-in (non-anonymous) users can view a history of sessions they administered, including the overall presenter scores for each.
+*   **Results Page (`/results`):** Logged-in (non-anonymous) users can view:
+    *   A history of sessions they administered, including the overall presenter scores for each.
-*   **My Results Page (`/my-results`):** Logged-in (non-anonymous) users can view a history of their own presentation scores from past sessions where their name was matched to their account.
+    *   A history of their own presentation scores from past sessions where their name/account was matched.

 ## Next Steps (Future Enhancements - Not Yet Implemented)
-*   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "My Results" page).
+*   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "Results" page).
-*   More formal mechanism for "sending" or sharing results with presenters post-session beyond the "My Results" page.
+*   More formal mechanism for "sending" or sharing results with presenters post-session beyond the "Results" page.
 *   More detailed user profiles.
+*   Further optimization of Firestore queries for the Results page if performance becomes an issue with a very large number of sessions.